 What is the Statute of Limitations for Filing a Car Accident Lawsuit in Florida?

 The statute of limitations is the time limit you have to settle a claim or file a lawsuit.
-In Florida, the statute of limitations for most auto accident lawsuits is four years from the accident date.
+In Florida, the statute of limitations for most auto accident lawsuits is two years from the accident date.
 If you don’t file a lawsuit within that period, you will likely be barred from doing so.
 There are a few exceptions to this rule, so it’s important to speak to an attorney as soon as possible after your accident.

 What The Fran Haasch Law Group Can Do For You